Bonn93/atlassian-kubernetes/README.md

 You can edit the volume.yml files to use any Disk backing supported by K8s, however please note that performance items need to be considered.
 Volumes hosting Git repos especially.

+You must deploy a volume supporting "ReadWriteMany" in order to deploy multiple replicas and run "Data Center" versions of these products.
+You can leverage NFS outside the cluster, or services such as GlusterFS.

 # Create a Namespace
 All the services will live within one namespace, test or production.
 All services are deployed to this namespaces explicitly.
 You may need to define your kubectl context such as "kubectl apply -f foo.yml --namespace=test"